APPLICATIONS are CLOSED

-Applications are Closed - Please check this page for re-opening updates June 2021 onwards.
+Please check this page for future re-opening updates

-We are sorry if you missed our window, but due to the high demand for our grants, we typically reach our maximum intake within a short period of time, and once this number is reached, access to applications will then close automatically, usually without notice.
+We are sorry if you missed our window, but due to the high demand for our grants, we typically reach our maximum intake within a few weeks of re- opening, and once this number is reached, access to applications will then close automatically, usually without notice.

 Making an Application